 Chocolate Peanut Butter Oat Bars (no bake)

-These no-bake bars are easy to make, kid-friendly, with a touch of healthy oats and the magic combination of peanut butter and chocolate.
+These no-bake oat bars combine a bit of everything we love: they are extremely easy to make, very kid-friendly, have oats for a touch of healthiness, and that magic combination of peanut butter and chocolate.
+A great snack and dessert.

 - Total Time: 3 hours 30 minutes